DemocracyApps/storyflows/documentation/cards.md

 As noted above, custom card types are likely to use the attributes to store additional type-specific information, such as the questions and answers/links for or ranges/links above.

 ## Card Plugins
 In order to offer truly interactive story flows, we need to be able to use interactive controls inside the content (body) of a card.
 Examples might include radio buttons for selecting the answer to a question, links that tie into the system using the cards, and text inputs to get information like a user's name or some value (such as home tax value).
-We need controls for output as well - if someone inputs their name, we will need controls on later cards to show that name based on the variable we stored from the input.
+We need controls for output as well - if someone inputs their name, we will need controls on later cards to display that name based on the variable we stored from the input.

 These capabilities are provided by card "plugins", bits of functionality that are associated with the external system using hte cards.
 These are described in the section on [card plugins](plugins.md).

 ## Card Provider

 Cards should be provided to the StoryFlows system from an outside service, either the current data server or, more likely, by a separate card server service.
 In any case, it should be separate from the CBE.
+The provider should allow the usual CRUD operations on whole cards and ideally should allow individual fields to be updated as well.

 We also need a local version that lets a developer (or presenter) create a story flow and cards on a laptop without the need for any server components.